 The 2012 documentary Char…The No-Man’s Island (Moddhikhane Char) tells the story of Rubel, a fourteen-year-old boy who lives with his family on the fragile island of Char.
 Located in the river Ganga, which forms the boundary between India and Bangladesh, Char is heavily patrolled by border police from both nations.
 Rubel dreams of going to school in India, but instead works as a smuggler, selling rice across the international riverine border.
 Sourav Sarangi’s lyrical exploration of this complicated border region was the winner of numerous awards at international film festivals.

-Writer/director Sourav Sarangi will join moderator Bhaskar Sarkar (Film and Media Studies, UCSB) for a discussion of Char … The No-Man’s Island.
-Please note this event will not include a screening.
-Registered participants will receive a link to screen the film two days in advance of the event.
+Writer/director Sourav Sarangi joined moderator Bhaskar Sarkar (Film and Media Studies, UCSB) for a discussion of Char … The No-Man’s Island.

 Sourav Sarangi (writer/director)

 Sourav Sarangi is an award-winning filmmaker from India.
 His 1996 debut film Tusu Katha (The Tale of Tusu) is a lyrical observation of the lives of marginalized people and their culture in eastern India.
 His next film Bilal (2008) tells story of a small child living with his blind parents; it received a warm response worldwide in festivals, theaters and TV stations and won many awards.
 Widely broadcast around the world, his works have also been released theatrically in Japan and Korea.
 Karbala Memoirs (2019), his latest documentary, was shot in Iraq.
 Currently he is working on a documentary on the Sundarbans, the world’s largest mangrove delta, which is facing devastation due to global warming.